OWASP/ASVS/3.1/en/0x22-V17-Mobile.md

 # V17: Mobile Verification Requirements

-## ASVS Mobile Removal Notifice
+## ASVS Mobile Removal Notice

 This section previously contained controls that are mobile application specific.
 This section is being removed and replaced by the OWASP Mobile Application Security Verification Standard.

 ## References